nilscox/cah/README.md

 returns: Game
 ```

-Start a game.

 > If the game is started, the current turn is not included, only finished ones
 > are.

+***

+End the current game turn and start the next one.

 ```
 POST /api/game/next
 status: 200
 returns: Game
 ```

-End the current game turn and start the next one.

 ### AnsweredQuestion